Beyond Sexual Harassment, Lesser Known Scandals Could Cost The Murdochs A $14B Deal

 In the U.S., Chris Christie was by this time no longer a prosecutor but a tough-talking governor, and had emerged as a favorite figure on Fox News programs.
 Kevin O'Dowd, who led the abortive Floorgraphics inquiry, followed Christie to the governor's office and became his chief of staff.
 According to New York magazine's Gabriel Sherman, then-Fox News chairman Roger Ailes twice beseeched Christie to run against Obama in the years leading up to the 2012 race.

-Sparked by the London hacking scandal, Lautenberg once more sought to turn attention on Christie's earlier failure to prosecute the News Corp division.
+Sparked by the London hacking scandal, Lautenberg once more sought to turn attention on Christie's earlier failure to prosecute the News Corp. division.
 According to then-congressional aides, Lautenberg also urged colleagues, including then-Sen. Jay Rockefeller, D-W.V., to hold investigative hearings.

 In late August and early September 2011, Ailes stepped up talks with the liberal political pundit, Julie Roginsky.
 She was something of a Lautenberg protégé, a Democratic strategist in New Jersey who had briefly been a paid CNBC contributor and had appeared on Fox off and on, without pay, since 2004.
 In November 2011, Ailes hired her.